Content 1100 styling change to allow custom header

 Black Lives Action Plan

-On 18 June 2020, we launched our Black Lives Action Plan (BLAP) focused on five areas to amplify the voices and experiences of Black Heritage colleagues in our workplace.
+On 18 June 2020, we launched our Black Lives Action Plan (BLAP) to amplify the voices and experiences of Black heritage colleagues in our workplace.

-We committed to at least doubling our Black Heritage population in leadership positions by 2022 and to do more to engage and retain our Black colleagues and ensure they join and progress through our organisation equitably.
-We have surpassed the targets set for 2022 and set bold and ambitious 2030 targets for Partner and Director representation.
+We committed to at least doubling our Black heritage population in leadership positions by 2022 which we achieved, and to do more to engage and retain our Black colleagues, ensuring they join and progress through our organisation equitably.

-We’re using dedicated resources, education, leadership and accountability to continue to drive our Action Plan forward, and the concept of allyship is critically important to this.
-Over 1,000 people in KPMG have signed up to our Black Heritage Allyship Programme – now on its fourth cohort – which pairs people together to mentor, sponsor and learn from each other.
-From the first and second cohorts alone, 32%* of the Black heritage colleagues have gone onto gain a promotion within 12 months of completing the programme.
-Building on this success, we launched a Cross-Company Allyship Programme, which opens the opportunity for KPMG and client mentors and mentees to gain experiences and access networks from outside of their own organisations.
-In December, we launched the third cohort of our Cross-Company Allyship programme.
-The programme currently has over 1,000 mentors and mentees from 40 organisations across the UK, Netherlands and Canada.
+The concept of allyship is critically important to this.
+Over 1,000 people in KPMG have participated in our Black Heritage Allyship Programme – across four cohorts - which pairs people together to mentor, sponsor and learn from each other.
+From the first and second cohorts alone, 32%* of the Black heritage colleagues have gone on to gain a promotion within 12 months of completing the programme.
+Building on this success, we launched a Cross-Company Allyship Programme, which creates the opportunity for KPMG and client mentors and mentees to gain experiences and access networks from outside of their own organisations.
+There have now been four cohorts of CCAP, with over 800 people across 55 organisations taking part in our latest programme, which will launch in January 2025.
+This includes colleagues from KPMG UK and Ireland and spans a wide range of sectors including government, retail and energy.
+We’ve also launched a CCAP podcast on Apple and Spotify, where we’re talking to business leaders from the likes of Google, Coca-Cola Europacific partners, and more.

-Our Black Heritage Talent Insight Programme is aimed at students of Black Heritage, who can gain insight into the work of KPMG, build essential networks, develop their professional skills and gain the opportunity to be considered for graduate positions.
+Our Black Heritage Talent Insight Programme is aimed at students of Black heritage to provide them with insight into the work of KPMG, and help them build essential networks, develop their professional skills, and gain the opportunity to be considered for graduate positions.

 Following its successful implementation, our team won the large business award category at the Black Talent Awards in recognition of our accelerated efforts to execute progress on the Black inclusion agenda.
 We have also been recognised by Business in the Community, and we won the Investing in Ethnicity’s ‘Outstanding Employer Award’ in 2023.